 Given the composition of the Supreme Court next term, I actually think there’s a decent chance that Warhol won’t be won or lost on transformative use alone.
-The three members I’ll be keeping my eyes most closely on are Justices Jackson, Sotomayor and Thomas.
+The three members I’ll be keeping my eyes on most closely are Justices Jackson, Sotomayor and Thomas.

 Ketanji Brown Jackson

 Justice Breyer, who usually came down on the side of limited protection for copyrighted works, will be out, replaced by the newest justice, Ketanji Brown Jackson.
 Judge Jackson hasn’t decided a reported fair use case while on the bench (although she did dismiss a pretty bizarre infringement lawsuit against several record labels and studios a few years ago as a district court judge).

 More recently, Judge Jackson responded to a number of written copyright-related questions posed during her confirmation hearings, and on the topic of fair use stated her view that the fourth fair use factor (effect of the use upon the potential market) was the most important, citing Harper & Row.
 Notably, Judge Jackson didn’t mention the first factor or “transformative use” at all in her response.
 While it’s certainly possible that Judge Jackson’s response was simply designed to defer to Supreme Court precedent, it’s doubtful that Justice Breyer would have answered this question the same way.
 He certainly didn’t cite Harper & Row for this proposition in his Google v.
 Oracle opinion last term.